You are here

 RU-tv WeatherWatcher Living-Learning Community

-If you are interested in weather and science communication, and/or video production, this is the community for you!
-This program offers you the opportunity to live and work with a group of students to produce daily weather forecasts and longer science journalism shows for the university’s television network.
-You will even have use of an in-hall professional television studio!
+If you are interested in weather, science communication, and/or video production, this community is for you!
+This program offers you the opportunity to live and work with a group of students to produce daily weather forecasts and longer science journalism shows for the university’s own television network.
+You will also have use of an in-hall professional television studio!
+Ideal for students pursuing Meteorology, Communications, Journalism and Information Technology students.
+Note: There are multiple opportunities for involvement in this LLC if you are student who does not want to be on air!

 Programs in the past have included the following: